101: Effective Case Book-in Pharmacovigilance: A Step-by-Step Guide 🎟️

 7. A valid reporter

-If any above crucial information is missing, an inquiry should be launched upon booking the case.
+If any above crucial information is missing, an inquiry should be launched on booking the case.

 The image that is provided below is for your reference and it is sourced from the Argus Safety database.